Preserving Relationships in the Midst of Political Turmoil

 Be sensitive.
 Don’t celebrate your victory in the presence of those who are grieving.
 Quietly rejoice with those who share your views but be silent or subdued when talking with those who differ.
 It would be unkind and unloving to compound their sadness and grief.

 Be compassionate.
 Rather than simply holding your tongue, ask God to give you genuine empathy and compassion for those who see the election as a personal and national catastrophe.
-Rather than dismissing their feelings out of hand, make a real effort to imagine how they are feeling … and then let that compassion move you engage them with gentleness and kindness (Col. 3:12-14; see Seven Steps to Empathy).
+Rather than dismissing their feelings out of hand, make a real effort to imagine how they are feeling … and then let that compassion move you to engage them with gentleness and kindness (Col. 3:12-14; see Seven Steps to Empathy).

 Be honest.
 Like every other person who has occupied a political office, our new leaders will have both strengths and weaknesses in both their competence and their character.
 Be honest about these facts and let them move you to reasonable conversation and constant prayer.